Transform Your Space: 20 Best Air-Purifying Plants for You!

 They are vigorous growers and need plenty of food.
 They are considered one of the best plants to improve air quality by removing toxins like formaldehyde, benzene, and trichloroethylene.

-Watering: keep your weeping fig’s soil evenly moist but do not keep the soil in standing water.
+Watering: keep your weeping fig’s soil evenly moist, but do not keep the soil in standing water.
 The leaves drop due to soggy soil and root rot.
 Check the soil before watering them.

 Fertilizer: Fertilize your weeping fig throughout the growing season with balanced houseplant food.
 Fertilize by diluting the food into half the strength and feed every month to promote their growth.

 General Care: Weeping fig prefers moderate to high temperature around them.
-You can set a regular thermostat to regulate temperature shifts.
+You can set up a regular thermostat to regulate temperature shifts.

 Chinese Evergreen